Nathan-Mullenax/metropolis/README.md

 # metropolis
 Interpreter for the language 'Metropolis' on esolangs.org.
+The language was created by Brian Thompson.

 A 'program' is a set of rules describing movement, reading, and writing on a two-dimensional grid of printable ascii characters.
 The grid is initially filled with spaces.

 The language is described here: http://esolangs.org/wiki/Metropolis